The Tenant Fees Ban and what it means for our London Landlords

 £120* per tenancy for general admin (retained by base)

 £96-168* for Inventory Check Out Inspection (charge is passed on 'at cost' by independent Inventory company)

 We don't charge Tenants any other end of tenancy or renewal fees.

 With a research poll suggesting that the average letting agents office will lose around £80,000 a year in revenue as a direct result of this ban there has been a lot of talk of huge fee increases to Landlords as this revenue has to be recouped for many agents to survive.
 In fact, some polls suggest that as many as 16,000 jobs in UK lettings industry could go as a direct result of the ban.
 Despite the public perception that all agents are greedy & rich, the average UK estate agent only operates at a profit margin of around 13%- those of you who own and run businesses will know that this is not a high figure at all.

 Thankfully, as we have always taken the stance to keep our tenant fees as low as possible, the impact on our company will be minimal.
 We can absorb the referencing costs as we have worked hard with our partners to secure the best rates possible preventing us from having to pass on this expense to our London Landlords.

 The ongoing modernisation through technology/PropTech of our in-house systems means that, again, we can absorb the burden and cost of the various elements of admin associated with the early stage preparations of a tenancy.

-As such, our London Landlords (and Tenants alike of course) can rest assured that everything will very carry on as normal and can expect to continue to receive the same, multi award-winning service as they always have.
-If you use another London Letting Agent then maybe you should ask whether the ban will impact their charges to you going forwards?
+As such, our London Landlords (and Tenants alike of course) can rest assured that everything will very carry on as normal and can expect to continue to receive the same, multi award-winning lettings and property management service as they always have.
+If you use another Shoreditch letting agency then maybe you should ask whether the ban will impact their charges to you going forwards?